codeyStein/the-net-blog/content/post/five-useful-array-methods-you-might-not-know.md

 ```

 ## some()
-This array method tests wether or not at least one element in the array passes a test.
+This array method tests whether or not at least one element in the array passes a test.
 It returns true if it finds at least one element that returns true in the provided function (callback function), else it returns false.

 Example:
 ```